 “It’s a vintage more “classic” in terms of structure, compared to the 2018 & 2019.
 2020 has more of the signature of GPL with a real Cabernet Sauvignon flavor!”

 The market for 2020 Bordeaux today

 Even with pandemic disruptions, Bordeaux en primeur remains the central event in the fine wine trade.
 The 2020 vintage can be regarded as a triumph and the region’s third straight quality vintage.
 This year’s en primeur should be a success.
 That is if the prices are correct.

 At this point, the campaign has started rolling out wines.
 There is a demand for 2020 Bordeaux wines priced correctly.
 That means consumers are better informed than ever.
 To buy as a future, they insist on a discount from physical vintages already available in the market.
-There is a plethora of wines from current vintages, 2015, 2016, 2017 and 2018.
+There are a plethora of wines from current vintages, 2015, 2016, 2017, and 2018.
 And 2019 is also on the way to the stores later this year.